EliAndrewC/l7r/setting/l7r.md

 ##### Shimotsuke

-The name means "lower field" or "lower plain," was the southernmost province in Tsume lands, and was won by Akodo Mikio, the personal yojimbo to Akodo Toturi, who killed the greatest surviving Tsume duelist, Tsume Kigura.
+The name means "lower field" or "lower plain."
+The province was the southernmost in Tsume lands, and was won by Akodo Mikio, the personal yojimbo to Akodo Toturi, who killed the greatest surviving Tsume duelist, Tsume Kigura.
 (Their previous best surviving duelist, Tsume Koreshiba, was killed in a duel with Kakita Kenji shortly before the start of the Lion/Crane war, forcing former Governor Yasujiro to step down and Tsume Momoko to be appointed.)
 The provincial government of Shimotsuke is staffed mainly by the new Sei lineage.

 #### Damasu Temples